-Every year during the Christmas in the town of Finnmark, europes longest dog sledding race takes place called the Finnmarksløpet.
+Every year during Christmas in the town of Finnmark, Europes longest dog sledding race takes place called the Finnmarksløpet.
 It is entertaining to watch, and later you can even hire a dog to take you around on a sled, which is an enjoyable experience, especially for children!

 If you’re looking for that nostalgic feeling, charming Røros has precisely what you need.
 The old mining town with small timber houses is on the UNESCO world heritage list and perfect when you want to avoid the pre-Christmas rush of the bigger cities.